You can't turn him into a whore

-Jin from Samurai Champloo has most elements of this.
+- Jin from Samurai Champloo has most elements of this.
 Believing in the purity of martial arts, he objected to his sensei's plan to work with Kagetoki Kariya, the Shogun's chief assassin, knowing that it would result in the entire school being forced to become assassins as well.
 For this defiance Kariya ordered Jin's master to kill him, but Jin won the fight.
-Nevertheless he never spoke a word against his teacher, and took the blame for his sensei's death without revealing his sensei's potential plan, which saved his sensei from public disgrace after his death.
-Later, despite wandering Japan aimlessly living as a near penniless ronin, he refuses to work for the corrupt lords of Japan because of their evil ways and in one case we even see him mouth off about it to that lord's face.
+Despite this, Jin never revealed the reason behind their duel, taking the blame for what happened rather than allowing his master's reputation to be stained.
+Later, despite wandering Japan aimlessly living as a near penniless Rōnin, he refuses to work for the corrupt lords of Japan because of their evil ways and in one case we even see him mouth off about it to that lord's face.

 I know how to get ahead, mister.
 And I know damn well I will never rise higher than colonel, because I do not and by God will not kiss the requisite amount of ass.

 - Minor character Colonel Holden.
 His response to Herr Starr when Starr chews him out and tells him to shut up and follow orders if he ever wants to get promoted past colonel is the very essence of this trope.